Yelp/mrjob/docs/guides/emr-opts.rst

     There isn't a command-line switch for this option because credentials are supposed to be secret!
 Use the environment variable :envvar:`AWS_SECURITY_TOKEN` instead.

+    .. versionchanged:: 0.5.10

+       this used to be called *aws_security_token*.

 .. mrjob-opt::
     :config: ec2_key_pair